|

 (2009) Predicting Market Data With A Kalman Filter

-(2008) Linear Least_Squares Prediction for Equal-Interval
+(2008) Least_Squares Prediction Formulas for Non-Stationary

 (2008) Linear Estimation and the Kalman Filter